-Catherine Riseng, PhD, is an Assistant Research Scientist and aquatic ecologist with specific focus on fluvial ecosystems and benthic invertebrate ecology.
-She is interested in assessing and understanding the effects of human landscape alteration on river and lake ecosystems.
+Catherine Riseng, PhD, was an Assistant Research Scientist and aquatic ecologist with specific focus on fluvial ecosystems and benthic invertebrate ecology.
 Her work has included landscape-based models of riverine condition using biological indicators and regression-based models that predict expected condition for rivers of Michigan and Wisconsin.
 She has also led development of a large geo-spatial database and classification framework, the Great Lakes Aquatic Habitat Framework.

 L.A.
 Mason, C.M.
 Riseng, A.D.
 Gronewald, E.S.
 Rutherford, J. Wang, A. Clites, S. Smith, P. McIntyre.
 2016.
 Fine-scale analysis of changes in surface water temperature and ice cover in the North American Great Lakes.
 J. of Climate Change, Submitted for second review.